cpreinholtz/EncoderModule/readme.md

 #### Firmware Dependencies
-must have https://github.com/cpreinholtz/midi.git   fd90aac installed in Docs/Arduino/Libraries
+must have https://github.com/cpreinholtz/midi.git   installed in Docs/Arduino/Libraries, look at the dates, its being developed in tandem but for now the latest woriking commit is 7a53122

 #### Firmware Limitations